keshavos/generator-angularjs-cordova/README.md

 ## AngularJS Test Sub-Generator

 Your MEAN application comes pre-bundled with the Karma test runner and Jasmine testing framework.
-To test your AngularJS controllers you’ll need to create a test file, which Karma will later use to run the tests.
+To test your AngularJS controllers youï¿½ll need to create a test file, which Karma will later use to run the tests.
 For this purpose we provided you with the AngularJS test sub-generator.
 Creating a new AngularJS test is effortless, just execute this command:

 ```
 $ yo angularjs-cordova:angular-test <controller-name>
 ```

-This will create a test file for your controller, and if the sub-generator doesn’t find the specified controller file, it will create one for you.
+This will create a test file for your controller, and if the sub-generator doesnï¿½t find the specified controller file, it will create one for you.

-**Don’t forget!** You're suppose to pass the controller name as an argument.
+**Donï¿½t forget!** You're suppose to pass the controller name as an argument.

 ###
 ## License